WestDRI/slides/content/r_gis_brc/_index.md

 install.packages("<package-name>")
 ```
 <br>
-`basemaps` is not on CRAN and needs to be installed from GitHub thanks to `devtools`:
+`basemaps` is not on CRAN & needs to be installed from GitHub thanks to `devtools`:

 ```r
 install.packages("devtools")